poseidon/matchbox/docs/getting-started.md

 # Getting started

-In this tutorial, we'll show how to use terraform with `matchbox` to provision Container Linux machines.
+In this tutorial, we'll use `matchbox` with Terraform to provision Container Linux machines.

-You'll install the `matchbox` service, setup a PXE network boot environment, and then use terraform configs to describe your infrastructure and the terraform CLI to create those resources on `matchbox`.
+We'll install the `matchbox` service, setup a PXE network boot environment, and use Terraform configs to declare infrastructure and apply resources on `matchbox`.

 ## matchbox

-Install `matchbox` on a dedicated server or Kubernetes cluster.
+Install `matchbox` on a host server or Kubernetes cluster.
 Generate TLS credentials and enable the gRPC API as directed.
 Save the `ca.crt`, `client.crt`, and `client.key` on your local machine (e.g. `~/.matchbox`).

 * Installing on [Container Linux / other distros](deployment.md)
 * Installing on [Kubernetes](deployment.md#kubernetes)